What actions should schools take to reduce transmission of COVID-19?

 Ensuring students and school staff with key COVID-19 symptoms (or those in close contact with symptomatic individuals) stay at home, and supporting national policies on testing, contact tracing and isolating.

 We discuss strategies to achieve each of these goals below.
 Recommendations are based on guidance on the prevention and control of COVID-19 in schools published by UNICEF, WHO and IFRC and by the WHO.
-The Global Education Cluster’s practitioner’s guide to safely reopening schools provides more detailed guidelines and checklists for reopening,and addresses a range of school-specific issues, including education, nutrition, child protection, mental health, and adapting approaches to camp settings.
+The Global Education Cluster’s practitioner’s guide to safely reopening schools provides more detailed guidelines and checklists for reopening, and addresses a range of school-specific issues, including education, nutrition, child protection, mental health, and adapting approaches to camp settings.
+The WHO’s report on schooling during COVID-19 and their checklist to support schools re-opening also offer further guidance.
+For an in-depth example of a COVID-19 response programme for the safe re-opening of schools, see this case study from UNICEF’s work in Indonesia.

 How can person-to-person transmission be reduced in schools?